Family delivers poinsettias to spread Christmas cheer

 “It’s awesome,” she said.

-Cari Hughes, activities supervisor at Premiere Estates, found it encouraging to see residents light up when receiving the gifts.
+Cari Hughes, activities supervisor at Premier Estates, found it encouraging to see residents light up when receiving the gifts.

-Ellen Eddy, social services director at Premiere Estates, said the staff was touched when Dusty called to make arrangements for the gifted plants.
+Ellen Eddy, social services director at Premier Estates, said the staff was touched when Dusty called to make arrangements for delivering the poinsettias

 Dusty said family and friends are trying to carry on a tradition started by her sister-in-law, Carrie Maul, who died from a rare kidney cancer in 2013.

-Carrie made her first poinsettia delivery in December 2009 at a local nursing home in Broomfield, Colo.
+Carrie made her first poinsettia delivery in December 2009 at a local nursing home in Broomfield, Colorado.

 “She did it out of the goodness of bringing joy to residents in nursing homes,” Dusty said.

-The charity has been growing each year since Carrie’s death and this year.
-Last year, volunteers delivered over 2,100 poinsettias to 15 homes in eight states.
+The charity has been growing each year since Carrie’s death.
+Last year, volunteers delivered more than 2,100 poinsettias to 15 homes in eight states.

 One of those expansions has been to Harvard House Assisted Living in Harvard.